We Are Made of Stars: The Incredible Connection Between Cosmic Science and Biblical Creation — Daily Motivation TV

 Faith and Science: Truth, Wonder and Creation

-The most directly relevant collection on this page.
-Carefully chosen books for anyone who finds the cosmos as compelling as Scripture and refuses to believe they have to choose between intellectual rigour and genuine faith.
-Includes works by Francis Collins, C.S.
-Lewis, Lee Strobel, and others who have wrestled seriously with both.
+Carefully chosen books for anyone who finds the cosmos as compelling as Scripture and refuses to believe they must choose between intellectual rigour and genuine faith.
+Includes Francis Collins, C.S.
+Lewis, Lee Strobel, and others.

 Explore Truth & Wonder →